SMHendryx/DataVizInRTutorial/readMe.md

 DataVizInR.R is a script to make plots with ggplot2 using built-in R data

-The other scripts used the web-scraped data included here.
+The other scripts use the web-scraped data included here.